-C. In addition, districts and BOCES shall collect specialized service professional performance data and shall provide timely feedback to SSPs based on data collected.
-Further, districts and BOCES are strongly encouraged to include parents in the identification of appropriate measures and shall collect data from at least one of the following additional other measures (when appropriate to the professional's assigned duties):
+C. In addition, districts and BOCES shall collect specialized service professional performance data and provide timely feedback using at least one of the following additional other measures (when appropriate to the professional's assigned duties):

-- Student perception measures (e.g., surveys), where appropriate and feasible as defined by CDE guidelines; - 2.
-Peer feedback; - 4.
+- 1. Student perception measures (e.g., surveys), where appropriate and feasible as defined by CDE guidelines; - 2.
+Peer feedback; - 3.
+Feedback from parents or guardians; - 4.
 Review of student support documentation; and/or - 5.
-Any other evidence relevant to the specialized service professional's assigned duties. - D. All measures used to collect data must be aligned with technical guidelines issued by CDE and must be adequately differentiated for job category and assigned duties.
+Any other evidence relevant to the specialized service professional's assigned duties.

-E. In addition to the potential use of student perception data as a measure of professional practice for purposes of formal evaluation, districts and BOCES are strongly encouraged to gather student perceptions of their support experiences on an ongoing basis to provide specialized service professionals who directly support students with informal feedback.

-F. Prior to and throughout the evaluation process, supervisors shall engage in a professional dialogue with specialized service professionals focused on their professional practice and growth for the course of the year.

-G. In making decisions about how to use the data collected about specialized service professional performance, districts and BOCES shall consider whether the data collected are better suited for use in a high-stakes evaluation or for the purpose of proving feedback and professional development opportunities for the individual professional, or for both purposes provided they are appropriately weighted.
-In making this decision, districts and BOCES shall consider the technical quality and rigor of the methods used to collect the data, and the technical quality of the data itself.

-H. With respect to the measurement tools and methods described in this recommendation, CDE shall provide districts with technical and implementation guidelines.
-CDE's Resource Bank shall include examples of tools determined to be technically rigorous or to have an evidence base.
+- D. All measures used to collect data must be aligned with technical guidelines issued by CDE and must be adequately differentiated for job category and assigned duties. - E. In addition to the potential use of student perception data as a measure of professional practice for purposes of formal evaluation, districts and BOCES are strongly encouraged to gather student perceptions of their support experiences on an ongoing basis to provide specialized service professionals who directly support students with informal feedback. - F. Prior to and throughout the evaluation process, supervisors shall engage in a professional dialogue with specialized service professionals focused on their professional practice and growth for the course of the year. - G. In making decisions about how to use the data collected about specialized service professional performance, districts and BOCES shall consider whether the data collected are better suited for use in a high-stakes evaluation or for the purpose of proving feedback and professional development opportunities for the individual professional, or for both purposes provided they are appropriately weighted.
+In making this decision, districts and BOCES shall consider the technical quality and rigor of the methods used to collect the data, and consider the technical quality and rigor of the methods used to collect the data, and the technical quality of the data itself. - H. With respect to the measurement tools and methods described in this recommendation, CDE shall provide districts with technical and implementation guidelines.
+CDE's Resource Bank shall include examples of tools determined to be technically rigorous or to have an evidence base. - Exemplar counselor - Exemplar SLP